 New chrysalids feel soft and tacky.
 After several hours, they become darker, harder, and smoother in texture.

-Continue caring for caterpillars while you wait for your butterflies to emerge (eclose) from their chrysalids.
+STEP 5: Watch and wait.
+Continue caring for new caterpillars while you wait for your butterflies to emerge (eclose) from their chrysalids.
 About 24 hours before an adult butterfly ecloses, their wings and body become visible inside the transparent chrysalis.

 Take it Further